calirvine/ts-orm/decision-log/README.md

 1. [Schema Definition System](001-schema-definition-system.md)

-   - Core types and interfaces
-   - Field type factories
-   - Field modifiers
-   - Database mapping strategy
+   - **Summary:** Defines the core types and interfaces for schema definition, including field type factories and modifiers.
+Establishes a strategy for mapping schema definitions to database columns, ensuring type safety and extensibility for future field types and database features.

 2. [Schema Definition Approach](002-schema-definition-approach.md)

-   - Analysis of three approaches:
-     - Decorator-based
-     - Factory pattern
-     - Class Factory (selected)
-   - Pros and cons of each approach
-   - Implementation details
+   - **Summary:** Evaluates three approaches for schema definition: decorator-based, factory pattern, and class factory.
+Selects the class factory approach for its balance of type safety, flexibility, and developer ergonomics.
+Documents the pros and cons of each approach and details the chosen implementation.

 3. [Database Layer Architecture](003-database-layer-architecture.md)
-   - Database abstraction layer design
-   - Adapter pattern implementation
-   - Query builder strategy
-   - Context and goals
+   - **Summary:** Establishes a database abstraction layer using the adapter pattern, with a consistent interface for all database operations.
+Adapters are stateless and not context-aware; all context-awareness and transaction propagation are handled at the repository/model layer using AsyncLocalStorage (ALS).
+All business logic and queries should go through the repository/model API, not the adapter directly.
+Kysely is used as the query builder for type-safe, database-agnostic SQL generation.

 ## Purpose